 The summer after high school was when I went to my first international competition for Pentathlon in Sweden for Youth Worlds.
 I loved it but was unsure of the path ahead and if I really had what it took to be competitive in the Pentathlon world.
 The coaches felt strongly that I did and I took a shot and moved to the Olympic Training Center in August of 2010.

-Since then I have earned bronze at the 2010, 2011, and 2013 U.S. Nationals and placed silver at the junior level these years as well.
-I also won the U.S. Senior Nationals title in 2012, 2014, and 2016.
-I am currently on the National Team as well as the World team and have competed at multiple world cups as well as six Senior World Championships and Junior World Championships in 2011, 2012, and 2013; competing individually and in relay and team events.
-I was also the alternate for the 2016 Modern Pentathlon Olympic team.
+Since then I have won six US National Championships.
+I am currently on the National Team as well as the World Cup team.
+I have competed at multiple world cups as well as seven Senior World Championships and Junior World Championships in 2011, 2012, and 2013; competing individually and in relay and team events.
+I won the Silver medal at the 2019 Pan American Games which qualified my spot for the Tokyo 2020 Olympics.
+I was an alternate for the 2016 Modern Pentathlon Olympic team so am looking forward to the 2020 season and making the Olympic dream come true and representing Team USA at the Tokyo 2020 Olympics.

 The road has been very challenging and lots of work; the training is rigorous due to all the events we compete in, but I absolutely love it that I am able to compete and train at this level.
 I have learned a lot about training and finding a balance in the events over the years to help keep my body healthy and working well to train and compete hard.